 Caroline Banton, PA

-Originally from Manchester, Northern England, Caroline craved adventure and found her way to Washington DC early in her career.
-She worked for the World Bank for 14 years and gained an MBA from Johns Hopkins University.
+Originally from Manchester, England, Caroline craved adventure and found her way to Washington, D.C. early in her career.
+She worked for the World Bank for fourteen years and gained an MBA from Johns Hopkins University.
 Her business articles have appeared in Time, Huffington Post, and The Motley Fool, and her first literary project was penning the memoir of her Jewish father-in-law who escaped Nazi Germany as a young boy.
-She writes unremittingly from her home in central Pennsylvania and loves to explore trails with her dog Addy.
+She writes unremittingly from her home in central Pennsylvania and loves to explore trails with her dog, Addy.

 As a Story Terrace writer, Caroline interviews customers and turns their life stories into books.
 Get to know her better by reading her autobiographical anecdote below.